rei/rei-cedar-docs/docs/patterns/validation-notifications/Readme.md

   - Joke with the user about the error
   - Use cute language

+### Use When
+- To summarize and direct users back to existing errors
+- To increase visibility of existing errors

+### Don't Use When
+- Confirming that a task or process initiated by the user was completed successfully (see [Transient Status Notifications](#transient-status-notifications)
+- Providing contextual information on the page processes (see [Transient Status Notifications](#transient-status-notifications)
+- Providing errors, warnings, or success messaging related to user entered formatting, incomplete inputs, or invalid selections (see [Validation Notifications](../validation-notifications)
+- Page usage should be blocked until the user takes an action within the message or exits (see [Alert Dialog](../alerts/#user-confirmation-alerts)
+- As the only indication of an error

 ## References
 - Accessibility - find more information on this topic in the following resource:
   - [Accessible Notifications](https://www.w3.org/WAI/RD/wiki/Accessible_Notifications)
   - [WCAG status messages 4.1.3](https://www.w3.org/WAI/WCAG21/Understanding/status-messages.html)
   - [WCAG Labels or Instructions 3.3.2 (lvl A)](https://www.w3.org/WAI/WCAG21/Understanding/labels-or-instructions)